Also known as: Oxy, Percs, Happy Pills, Hillbilly Heroin, OC, or Vikes

-Opioids, which usually come in pill form, are prescription medications used to reduce pain.
-Doctors prescribe them after surgery or to help patients with severe pain or pain that lasts a long time.
-When opioids are taken as prescribed by a medical professional, they are relatively safe and can reduce pain effectively.
+For most people, when opioids are taken as prescribed by a medical professional for a short time, they are relatively safe and can reduce pain effectively.
 However, dependence (feeling withdrawal symptoms when not taking the drug) and addiction are still potential risks when taking prescription opioids.
-These risks increase when these drugs are abused.
-Painkillers are one of the most commonly abused drugs by teens, after tobacco, alcohol, and marijuana.
+These risks increase when these medications are misused.
+Prescription medications are some of the most commonly misused drugs by teens, after tobacco, alcohol, and marijuana.

-Common opioids and their uses are listed below.
+Common opioids and their medical uses are listed below.

 |Opioid Types||Conditions They Treat|